BirdeeHub/nixCats-nvim/README.md

   # If using zsh with extra regexing, be sure to escape the #
 ```
-This will create an empty version of flake.nix (or default.nix) for you to fill in,
+This will create an empty version of flake.nix (or default.nix) for you to fill in.
-along with an empty overlays directory for any custom builds from source
-required, if any.

 It will import the utils set and thus also the builder and
 help from nixCats-nvim itself.

 If you added the luaUtils template, you should have that now too at [./lua/nixCatsUtils](./lua/nixCatsUtils).

 Re-enter the nixCats nvim version by typing `nixCats .` and take a look!
 Reference the help and nixCats-nvim itself as a guide for importing your setup.